microsoft/nnfusion/artifacts/README.md

         ```

 ## 4. Reproducing Individual Experiement Results
-**NOTE**: we provide a script named "run_nv_gpu.sh" to run the experiments except Figure19.
+**NOTE**: we provide a script named "run_nv_gpu.sh" to run the experiments except Figure20.
 You can go to `nnfusion/artifacts` directory and use `./run_nv_gpu.sh` to run the experiments.
-For Figure19, please follow the README.md in the `Figure19` directory.
+For Figure20, please follow the README.md in the `Figure20` directory.

-**For AE Reviewers**: Please use `srun -p AE -w nico1 --pty --exclusive ./run_nv_gpu.sh ` to submit the jobs to the compute node of the NVIDIA GPU cluster and follow the README.md in the `Figure19` directory to reproduce Figure19.

 | Experiments   | Figure # in Paper |  Script Location |
 | -----------     | -----------  |  ----------- |